Increase Holiday Sales With These Conversion Tips (Shopify Edition)

 This is when many brands will record peak sales this year but some, sadly, won’t.
 And the defining difference here is preparation.

 Black Friday, Cyber Monday, Thanksgiving, Christmas, and New Year sales are notorious for pulling in a huge stream of holiday shoppers.
-According to a 2020 report by Adobe Analytics where they analyzed one trillion visits to retail sites in the U.S., sales in November and December hit $188 billion.
+According to Adobe Analytics, Q4 (November & December) spend will touch a record 240 billion US dollars this year (up by 8% from 2023).

 Consumers expect brands to woo them with endless offers and discounts during this period and take full advantage of it.
 But is that enough to boost holiday sales this year?